-However, if a disclosure is made anonymously and no contact details are provided, it may prevent an Authorised Officer from investigating the disclosure.
+However, if a disclosure is made anonymously and no contact details are provided, it may prevent investigation of the disclosure.

 There are reasons why disclosers should consider identifying themselves to an Authorised Officer, or at the very least providing a means of contact:

 - the PID Act requires the department to keep a discloser’s identity confidential, subject to limited exceptions including the discloser’s consent.
 The person’s identity may nonetheless become apparent if an investigation is commenced;

 - it is more difficult to ensure protection from reprisal if the department does not know the discloser’s identity;

 - the Authorised Officer who receives an anonymous report must have reasonable grounds to suspect the disclosable conduct has occurred in order to allocate the matter for investigation.
 If the Authorised Officer cannot contact the discloser to seek necessary further information, the matter may not proceed.

 - An Investigator has the discretion not to investigate, or investigate further, if it is impracticable to investigate because the discloser has not provided their name and contact details or is unable to give the Investigators further information or assistance if needed; and